jeffreykegler/old_kollos/notes/misc/linear.md

-in an unmarked right recursion, there is a right recursion location, call it `L`, and `L` is not memoable.
+in an unmarked right recursion, there is a right recursion location, call it `L`, and that `L` is not memoable.
-By assumption for the reduction,
+If
-`L` is a right recursive location, so that there is a right recursive symbol, call it `RR`, ending at `L`.
+`L` is a right recursive location, then there is a right recursive symbol, call it `RR`, ending at `L`.
 The right recursion must occur in the Earley